-Email address: office@meldreth.cambs.sch.uk

-Website: www.meldreth.cambs.sch.uk
+Email address: office@meldreth.cambs.sch.uk Website: www.meldreth.cambs.sch.uk eschools is a communication service we use in school which enables us to email parents any important information.
+Please keep us with any changes to your email address or up to date with any changes to your email address or contact numbers.

-A notice board is situated near the main entrance to keep parents informed and advertise forthcoming events.
-A weekly newsletter is emailed to all parents/carers and placed on the school website.
+A fortnightly newsletter is emailed to all parents/carers and placed on the school website.
 On the website there is a school calendar of events which is updated regularly.